surt91/AGraphADay/readme.md

 and its details in a `txt` named after the current unix timestamp and tweets it.
 Do not forget to put in valid keys and secrets in `keys_and_secrets.py`.

+Also there is at least one submodule which should be loaded from GitHub, therefore run `git submodule update --init --recursive`

 ##Dependencies

     * from PyPI